Rod Stewart refused ‘lucrative’ Saudi Arabia gig ‘to shine light on injustices’

-Rod Stewart refused ‘lucrative’ Saudi Arabia gig ‘to shine light on injustices there’
+Rod Stewart turns down ‘lucrative’ Saudi Arabia gig ‘to shine light on injustices’ for women and LGBT+

 Stewart, 78, previously revealed he had declined $1m to perform in Qatar because of the country’s human rights record

-Rod Stewart turned down a “lucrative” opportunity to perform in Saudi Arabia to “shine a light on the injustices there”, the singer has claimed.
+Rod Stewart turned down a “lucrative” opportunity to perform in Saudi Arabia to “shine a light on the injustices there” against women, journalists and LGBT+ people.

-On Wednesday (11 October), it was reported that the 78-year-old singer had refused the offer because of the country’s history of human rights abuses, including the treatment of women as well as the LGBTQ+ community.

-The “Maggie May” hitmaker was “determined to do the right thing”, a source close to Stewart told The Mirror, adding that “some things are more important” than money.

-Now, Stewart has issued a statement on Instagram explaining his decision not to perform in Saudi Arabia, where homosexuality is punishable by death.
+The 78-year-old singer issued a statement on Instagram explaining his decision not to perform in the Gulf nation, where homosexuality is punishable by death.

 He wrote: “I’m grateful I have the choice whether or not to perform in Saudi Arabia.
 So many citizens there have extremely limited choices – women, the LGBTQ+ community, the press.

-“i’d like my choice not to go... to shine a light on the injustices there and ignite positive change,” Stewart added.
+“i’d like my choice not to go... to shine a light on the injustices there and ignite positive change.”

+The singer was “determined to do the right thing” by refusing the offer, a source told The Mirror, adding that “some things are more important” than money.

 He previously revealed he was offered $1m (£815,130) to perform at a show in Qatar, but similarly declined the offer because of the country’s long history of human rights violations, including labour abuses, discrimination against women and the queer community.
 Homosexuality is also illegal in Qatar, punishable by up to three years in prison.

-During an interview with The Sunday Times, Stewart was asked about the Middle Eastern nation hosting the football World Cup last year, and whether he would have considered playing at the tournament.
+Ina recent interview with The Sunday Times, Stewart was asked about Qatar hosting the football World Cup and whether he would have considered performing at the tournament.

 “I was actually offered a lot of money, over $1 million, to play there 15 months ago.
 I turned it down,” he said, at the time.
 “It’s not right to go.
 And the Iranians should be out too for supplying arms.”